Local naturalist, Charlotte Rankin, introduces the Red-tailed Bumblebee, a bumblebee that can be commonly found in gardens and parks.

-One of the most common and widespread bees in the UK, this species is found in a great variety of habitats and is a regular garden visitor.
-As their name suggests, Red-tailed bumblebees have prominent red tails that cover one-quarter of their abdomen.
+One of the most common and widespread bees in the UK, the Red-tailed Bumblebee is found in a great variety of habitats.
+As the name suggests, Red-tailed Bumblebees have prominent red tails that cover one-quarter of their abdomen.
 Queens have jet-black bodies with a red tail and workers resemble small queens.
 Males have yellow-haired bands on their head and midriff, with a distinctive yellow ‘moustache’ on their face.
-Albany Hancock was the first to record this species in the North East in 1827.
+It is a common and widespread bumblebee in the North East and Albany Hancock was the first to record this species in the North East in 1827.

 One of the first bees to be seen in the year, queens typically emerge from hibernation in March.
 Queens establish their nests in underground cavities such as old mammal burrows and sometimes amongst piles of rubble.
 The Latin name (‘lapidarius’: of or related to stone) is derived from the species’ tendency to nest under stones, which today also includes patio slabs.